All teams are to complete and return a

 The kicker may not touch the ball a second time until it has touched another player

 After a team scores a goal, the other team takes the kick-off.

 If the kicker touches the ball a second time before it has touched another player:

 An indirect free kick is awarded to the opposing team to be taken from the place where the infringement occurred.
 For any other infringement of the kick-off procedure the kick-off is retaken.

 A dropped ball is a way of restarting the match after a temporary stoppage.

-The referee drops the ball at the place where it was located when play was stopped, unless it was in the goalkeepers possession, when the goalkeeper shall, at the referee’s signal, return the ball into play by throwing the ball from any point within the Penalty Area.
+The referee drops the ball at the place where it was located when play was stopped, unless it was in the goalkeeper’s possession, when the goalkeeper shall, at the referee’s signal, return the ball into play by kicking from any point within the Penalty Area.